DennisMironov/SocialMediaBlocker/README.md

 ## Features
 - Block websites such as Instagram, Twitter, Facebook, etc.
 - Choose the range of time in which websites will be blocked
-- Works entirely on the background and will block/unblock websites automatically when needed
+- Works entirely in the background and will block/unblock websites automatically when needed
-- Settings are synced to the Chrome accoumt, meaning that the settings are reflected on any other device with sync on
+- Settings are synced to the Chrome account, meaning that the settings are reflected on any other device with sync on

 ## Usage
 As the extension is not currently published on the Chrome Web Store, the extension must be added manually via developer mode.
-The following steps from Google explain how to add the extension.
+The following steps from Google explain how to add the extension to the Chrome browser.
 1. Download the contents of this repository and store all contents in a separate folder
 2. Go to chrome://extensions/
 3. At the top right, turn on Developer mode
 4. At the top left, click "Load unpacked"
 5. Find the extension folder and select it
 6. The extension should now be accessible from the browser's extension menu

+The extension might work on other browsers that utilize Chromium, but it has not been tested yet with other browsers.
+Installing this extension on other browsers may require different steps than those listed above.

 ## Roadmap
 Potential features that are being looked into and may be included in the future.